copperspice/copperspice/README.md

 Enhanced Functionality
  * CopperSpice makes extensive use of modern C++ features
-   * constexpr, variadic templates, SFINAE, lambda expressions, tuple, move semantics, and type traits
+   * constexpr, lambda expressions, templates, variadic templates, template variables
+   * move semantics, structured bindings, tuple,  decltype, SFINAE, and type traits
  * Redesigned all container classes to use the C++ standard library containers, iterators, and algorithms
+ * Refactored all Mutex and Lock classes
  * CopperSpice includes a majority of the Qt 5 classes
- * New platform independent plugin system based on C++
+ * Platform independent plugin system based on standard C++
- * High DPI Support
+ * High DPI Rendering Support

  * Integration of CsLibGuarded
    * Used to manage shared data